15 Top States Where Professionals with Student Debt Own Homes

 And then there’s Minnesota, a thriving jewel in the Midwest offering idyllic summers and some seriously brutal winters.
 The state is home to 16 members of the S&P 500, with the Twin Cities of Minneapolis and St. Paul being strong draws for business.
 The Mayo Clinic, which is virtually synonymous with medical innovation, is in Rochester.
 Minnesota is gaining in popularity, and there’s even some concern that the state’s pool of skilled professionals isn’t growing fast enough to meet demand.

 For first time home buyers looking to move, one bright spot is that Minnesota has the highest overall statewide homeownership.
-And even though their average savings after refinancing is the lowest on the list, their down payments also tend to be a bit higher, meaning they are good savers.
+Their down payments also tend to be a bit higher, meaning they are good savers.
 As such, home buyers in Minnesota tend to be older than the average SoFi member, indicating a “slow and steady wins the race” mentality in the state.

 Oregon – SoFi Mortgage member rank: #15